 The need for capacity building: finally, arising from the survey and especially our discussion is a clear sense that while users sometimes find the material difficult to access and to use, it is also true that users do not always come to these resources with enough awareness of what they have to offer and how they might be used with available digital processes and tools.

 Teaching and research: an unanticipated emphasis in our discussion was the attention paid to teaching.
-I infer two things from this: first (and this was remarked upon in our discussion) the close relationship between teaching and research in scholars working in this field; and second, a tendency to think about digital resources in the context of teaching (where uses are readily apparent) matched by uncertainty how to use the resources for research beyond a simple search function.
+I infer two things from this: first (and this was remarked upon in our discussion) the close relationship between teaching and research for scholars in this field; and second, a tendency to think about digital resources in the context of teaching (where uses are readily apparent) matched by uncertainty how to use the resources for research beyond a simple search function.

 Continuing the Discussion